sunfounder/newton-lab-kit/docs/source/pyproject/py_photoresistor.rst

 **Conclusion**

-By using a photoresistor with the Raspberry Pi Pico, you've learned how to read analog inputs and respond to changes in environmental light.
+By using a photoresistor with the Raspberry Pi Pico 2, you've learned how to read analog inputs and respond to changes in environmental light.
 This knowledge can be applied to various projects, such as automatic lighting systems, light-following robots, or security devices that react to changes in lighting.